-Any high school senior who graduates from a Tennessee eligible high school or completes a Tennessee home school program is eligible to apply.
-Students will apply in the beginning of their high school senior year and begin working with tnAchieves.
+Any high school senior who graduates from an eligible Tennessee high school or completes a Tennessee homeschool program is eligible to apply.
+Students will apply in the beginning of the year in which they will graduate (by November 1, 2022) and begin working with tnAchieves.
 To receive TN Promise funds, students must complete the tnAchieves program.

 TN Promise only funds last-dollar tuition and mandatory fees and does not pay for books or other post-secondary expenses (e.g. application fee, program and service fees).

 Students must begin college the fall semester immediately following high school graduation.
 TCAT students are able to begin in the trimester beginning in May as long as the student has completed service hours by April 1.
 If you are graduating early from high school, please reference "What if students graduate early from high school?" for more information.

 After students meet all TN Promise requirements, the Tennessee Student Assistance Corporation (TSAC) will send the funds to the eligible institution after all Pell, TELS (e.g., HOPE and Wilder-Naifeh) and TSAA funding have been applied.

 Students never directly receive funding from TN Promise.
 TSAC will send funds directly to the college.

 Students never directly receive funding from TN Promise.
 TSAC will send funds directly to the colleges.